-- A. Two or more unexcused absences in a day will result in an automated call to the parent. - B. If a student (within one term ten weeks) has accumulated six unexcused absences or twelve tardies (or a combination of the two) in ONE or more classes, a contact (personal, phone or email) will be made with the parent/guardian.
-Progressive discipline may begin at this point and proceed for a continued pattern.
+- A. Two or more unexcused absences in a day will result in an automated call to the parent. - B. Chronic attendance/tardiness will receive written communication from the school.
+Discipline may begin at this point and proceed for a continued pattern. - C. All parents should use the Parent Portal to monitor attendance.